In this guide we'll explore why traditional monitoring falls short and what a specialized observability approach entails.

 It’s not just about knowing if the LLM responded; it’s about understanding the how and why behind that response.
 This means having visibility into the whole chain: the initial prompt, any intermediate steps or tool calls the LLM makes, the final output, the latency at each stage, the token counts (and associated costs), and crucially, the quality of the result.
 It’s about peeling back the layers of the 'black box.'

-Why is this so vital?
+Why LLM observability is so vital?

 Because the biggest headache with LLMs is their sometimes-opaque nature.
 When things go wrong (and they will) debugging can feel like searching for a specific needle in a constantly shifting haystack.